 Aerobic exercise is good for every aspect of your health.
 It reduces joint pain and stiffness, increases energy, improves sleep, and helps keep joints lubricated.
 Low-impact exercises like walking and swimming are easy on the joints and beneficial for people with arthritis.

-You need to speak to your health care provider before starting any new exercise regimen, especially if you have arthritis.
+You need to speak to your health care provider before starting any new exercise when you have arthritis, especially if you have arthritis.
 We create programs that help you add physical activity to your daily routine safely and sustainably.
 Starting slowly and gradually adding exercise is the safest way to improve your strength, flexibility, and overall fitness.

 Doing too much, too quickly, is how you end up injured and give up on exercise.
 If you develop pain at any point during your treatment, mention it to your provider so they can adjust your form or routine.